Koneru Humpy: Career

 She participated in the Women's World Chess Championship for the first time in 2004 and since then, she has competed in every edition of the event held with the knockout format.
 Humpy reached the semifinals in 2004, 2008 and 2010.

 In 2009, she tied for 1st–4th with Alexander Areshchenko, Magesh Panchanathan and Evgenij Miroshnichenko in the Mumbai Mayor Cup.

-In 2009, Humpy accused the All India Chess Federation of preventing her from participating in the 37th Chess Olympiad in Turin.
+In 2009, Koneru accused the All India Chess Federation of preventing her from participating in the 37th Chess Olympiad in Turin.
 Her father Koneru Ashok, who was coaching her, was not allowed to travel with her for tournaments.

-Humpy took part in the FIDE Women's Grand Prix 2009–2011 and finished in overall second position, in turn qualifying as challenger for Women's World Chess Championship 2011.
+Koneru took part in the FIDE Women's Grand Prix 2009–2011 and finished in overall second position, in turn qualifying as challenger for Women's World Chess Championship 2011.
 Hou Yifan won the match, winning three games and drawing five.
 She finished runner-up in the FIDE Women's Grand Prix series also in the 2011–12, 2013–14, 2015–16 and 2019–21 editions.

 She won the individual bronze at the Women's World Team Chess Championship 2015 held in Chengdu, China.
 Team India finished fourth in the competition – a point behind China, which won the bronze medal.

-In December 2019, Humpy won the Women's World Rapid Chess Championship 2019 after coming back from a two-year maternity sabbatical.
+In December 2019, Koneru won the Women's World Rapid Chess Championship by defeating Lei Tingjie in Armageddon tiebreaks after they both tied on the score 9/12, she was returning from a two-year maternity sabbatical.

-In 2020, she won the BBC Indian Sportswoman of the year award, following a public vote.
+In 2020, she won the BBC Indian Sportswoman of the Year award, following a public vote.

-She also competed at the 2022 Chess Olympiad as part of the women's India team, which achieved a bronze medal.

-In 2023, she was the runner up in the World Rapid championships.